-Both of these cameras are surprisingly similar in both their design and what they can do.
-The newer OneStep+ is an upgrade of the OneStep 2, so it has more features, including Bluetooth, which unlocks additional features through the free Polaroid Originals app for iOS and Android.
+Both of these great instant cameras are surprisingly similar in both their design and what they can do.
+The newer OneStep+ is an upgrade of the OneStep 2, so it has more features, including Bluetooth, which unlocks additional features through the free Polaroid app for iOS and Android.

-Released in 2017 and 2018, respectively, the OneStep 2 and OneStep+ have been designed to look and act like Polaroid OneStep cameras from the 1970s and 1980s.
+Both OneStep 2 and OneStep+ are designed to look and act like Polaroid OneStep cameras from the 1970s and 1980s.
 On both models, you snap the red shutter button, and within seconds, your film begins developing like magic.

 |Polaroid OneStep+||Polaroid OneStep 2|